 The Hard Rock's pool is an attraction all by itself and is the place to see and be seen.
 Situated in the middle of the resort's C-shaped main building, the 12,000-square foot pool includes a 250-foot water slide, sand beach, and underwater speakers so you can hear the music while you swim.
 Adjacent to the pool are a fountain play area for small children, sand volleyball court, hot tubs and a poolside bar.
 The entire pool area is lined with tall palm trees, but if they don't provide enough shade (or you just want to make an impression), private cabanas are available for rent.
-If this Hard Rock had a casino (something found at other Hard Rocks across the US), you'd get even money odds on your kids preferring the pool to the theme parks.

 The Hard Rock also has a small, functional fitness center.
 Universal's nearby Portofino Bay hotel has a full-service Mandara spa.

 A supervised activity center, Camp Lil Rock, serves kids 4 from 5 pm until 11:30 pm (Sunday through Thursday) or midnight (Friday and Saturday).
 Cost is $15 per hour per child, plus $15 per meal.
 Call (407) 503-2200 for reservations.